U.S. intelligence involvement with German and Japanese war criminals after World War II: Japanese who worked with US intelligence

 A variety of relationships existed, first with G-2 and then with the CIA.
 Characteristic of the G-2 relationships was a significant amount of delegation of both planning and execution to Japanese, since SCAP did not itself have the manpower for detailed monitoring, nor would it work with CIA in the theater or in the US.

 After his rehabilitation in 1950, Masanobu Tsuji received U.S. funding through the G-2's Historical Branch under Willoughby.
 Through Arisue, G-2 recruited and employed some 200 former Japanese officers to assist historian Gordon Prange's work on the history of MacArthur's Pacific campaign.
 A central figure in this effort was Colonel Hattori Takushiro.
 One of the most important members of the Hattori kikan, known in some CIA documents as "Willoughby's Stable," was Hattori's close friend Tsuji Masanobu.

 The key individual in the "undergrounds" was Lieutenant General Arisue Seizo, chief of the intelligence department at Imperial General Headquarters at the end of the war.
 Shortly before the end of the war, Arisue began collecting intelligence documents to use as a bargaining chip with the Occupation.
 SCAP sentiment toward Arisue was mixed, and officers outside G-2 considered indicting Arisue as a Class A war criminal.
 Willoughby, however, had met and liked Lieutenant General Kawabe Torashiro who had been head of intelligence for the Kwantung Army, military attaché to Berlin, deputy chief of staff for Imperial GHQ, and the leader of the surrender delegation to Manila.

 Willoughby asked Arisue, in September 1945, to set up a domestic intelligence network to warn of a potential Communist coup.
 Willoughby was unaware that Arisue and some of his associates, at various times, considered right-wing coups against the Japanese government.

-Other prominent individuals who worked with US intelligence include Nobusuke Kishi, Shiro Ishii, Kaya Okinori, Kodama Yoshio, Tsuji Matsunobui, Takushiro Hattori and Ryuzo Sejima.
+Other prominent individuals who worked with US intelligence include Nobusuke Kishi, Shirō Ishii, Kaya Okinori, Kodama Yoshio, Tsuji Matsunobui, Takushiro Hattori and Ryuzo Sejima.